 Though most LHWs have the necessary equipment, only one third has a functional weighing scale.
-The proportion of LHWs that have a functioning weighing scale is slightly above the national average in Punjab/ICT, at 39 percent, but is still worryingly low.
-Only 76 percent of LHWs in Punjab/ICT have blank growth monitoring cards.
+The proportion of LHWs that have a functioning weighing scale is worryingly low in Balochistan, at a mere 11 percent.
+Only 42 percent of LHWs in Balochistan have blank growth monitoring cards.
 Lack of weighing scales means that the growth monitoring service cannot be provided.

-In general, however, LHWs in Punjab/ICT are relatively more likely to have all the required functional equipment and administrative materials compared to LHWs in other provinces.
+In general, LHWs in Balochistan are relatively less likely to have the required functional equipment and administrative materials compared to LHWs in all other provinces.

-Overall, though, it is clear that there remain significant problems in keeping LHWs supplied with all the necessary equipment.
+Overall, it is clear that there remain significant problems in keeping LHWs supplied with all the necessary equipment.
 The programme needs to both furnish the LHW's kit when she begins her job and ensure that items are replaced or kept up-to-date throughout her service.